Dolla (rapper): Death

 On May 21, Berry was charged with murder and assault, although he pled not guilty.
 It was mentioned that Burton had ties to a West Los Angeles street gang known as the Mansfield Gangster Crips.
-As the murder trial wrapped up prior to jury deliberation, the defendant's attorney, Howard Price, made much of Burton's gangsta rap lyrics and videos with gang members to present the victim as a violent gang member and thug who attacked his client.
+As the murder trial wrapped up before jury deliberation, the defendant's attorney, Howard Price, made much of Burton's gangsta rap lyrics and videos with gang members to present the victim as a violent gang member and thug who attacked his client.
 Prosecutors countered that Burton's gang ties are irrelevant and that his music is simply entertainment and part of a culture where violence sells records.
-On May 21, 2010, a jury acquitted Berry of first degree murder and all other charges, including assault with a firearm.
+On May 21, 2010, a jury acquitted Berry of first-degree murder and all other charges, including assault with a firearm.

-Burton's funeral was held May 23 in the Word of Faith Love Center in the East Point neighborhood of Atlanta.
+Burton's funeral was held on May 23 in the Word of Faith Love Center in the East Point neighborhood of Atlanta.
 The funeral was held in a Muslim style, known as Janazah.
 He was buried in Atlanta's Westview Cemetery.
 Singer T-Pain paid homage to the late rapper by having a mural of Burton painted on the hood of his vintage car.
-Additionally, a YouTube video using unreleased Dolla song "Georgia Nights" has been made as a tribute to him.
-Jay Rock sent his prayers and condolences to Burton's family and stated that these kinds of acts have to stop.
-Rapper Tyga produced a song called "R.I.P Dolla" on his mixtape The Potential.
-Throughout the following week after his death, Adult Swim opened up a bumper, saying "Dolla [1987-2009]".
+Additionally, a YouTube video using the unreleased Dolla song "Georgia Nights" has been made as a tribute to him.